Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 To sum up, a cross-check of the outcome of the economic analysis with the

-signals coming from the monetary analysis confirmed the need for an ample degree
+signals coming from the monetary analysis confirmed that an ample degree of

-towards levels that are below, but close to, 2% over the medium term.
+convergence of inflation to levels that are below, but close to, 2% over the

 In order to reap the full benefits from our monetary policy measures, other

-policy areas must contribute decisively to raising the longer-term growth
+policy areas must contribute more decisively to raising the longer-term growth

 potential and reducing vulnerabilities.
 The implementation of structural reforms